 Too often, the C-suite gets seduced by the notion that they’re the only ones with the vision (and in some cases, intellect) to know where to steer the company.
 But a new breed of executives understands that being on the front lines working with customers and/or making the product have the perfect vantage point from which to see opportunities.
 These execs make a habit of soliciting ideas for major initiatives and strategic focus areas.

 By asking for input, you demonstrate confidence in your staff.
-In return, staff tend to rally behind whichever ideas are selected for action, even if they would’ve chosen differently.
+In return, staff tends to rally behind whichever ideas are selected for action, even if they would’ve chosen differently.

 10. Is it easy to connect with you?